Harmonic mean: Average speed

 The same principle applies to more than two segments: given a series of sub-trips at different speeds, if each sub-trip covers the same distance, then the average speed is the harmonic mean of all the sub-trip speeds; and if each sub-trip takes the same amount of time, then the average speed is the arithmetic mean of all the sub-trip speeds.
 (If neither is the case, then a weighted harmonic mean or weighted arithmetic mean is needed.
 For the arithmetic mean, the speed of each portion of the trip is weighted by the duration of that portion, while for the harmonic mean, the corresponding weight is the distance.
 In both cases, the resulting formula reduces to dividing the total distance by the total time.)

 However, one may avoid the use of the harmonic mean for the case of "weighting by distance".
-Pose the problem as finding "slowness" of the trip where "slowness" (in hours per kilometre) is the inverse of speed.
-When trip slowness is found, invert it so as to find the "true" average trip speed.
-For each trip segment i, the slowness si = 1/speedi.
-Then take the weighted arithmetic mean of the si's weighted by their respective distances (optionally with the weights normalized so they sum to 1 by dividing them by trip length).
-This gives the true average slowness (in time per kilometre).
+Pose the problem as finding the pace of the trip where pace (in hours per kilometer) is the inverse of speed.
+When trip pace is found, invert it so as to find the "true" average trip speed.
+For each trip segment i, the pace pi = 1/speedi.
+Then take the weighted arithmetic mean of the pi's weighted by their respective distances (optionally with the weights normalized so they sum to 1 by dividing them by trip length).
+This gives the true average pace (in time per kilometer).
 It turns out that this procedure, which can be done with no knowledge of the harmonic mean, amounts to the same mathematical operations as one would use in solving this problem by using the harmonic mean.
 Thus it illustrates why the harmonic mean works in this case.